Faculty and Staff

 A minds-on approach: Helping pre-service teachers construct and apply knowledge on Piagetian theory.
 A presentation for the National Institute for Early Childhood Professional Development Charlotte, NC, June 2009 (with M. Muller).

 Van Scoy has been selected and served in numerous education leadership roles including serving as an Academic Leadership Fellow, Southeastern Conference Academic Consortium; Member or the Board of Examiners, National Council for the Accreditation of Teacher Education; and Leadership Associate, National Network for Educational Renewal.
-She received the 2014 Outstanding Faculty Partner Award from the USC Division of Student Affairs.
+She received the 2014 Outstanding Faculty Partner Award from the UofSC Division of Student Affairs.